Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Research Design, Data Collection and Limitations

 {\bf Further filtering and data processing for fairer comparisons:} After consulting with the CrowdTangle team regarding all numerical discrepancies that we observed, we identified two additional reasons for the discrepancies.
 First, as stated in \cite{facebook2022url}, for privacy reasons, for the combined data (that include private posts) ``the values are intentionally not precise, but you can be confident they accurately reflect user engagement with a URL."
 Discussing the identified discrepancy for such cases, the CrowdTangle team confirmed that combined interaction data with counts below 100 is not reliable; however, that data with counts above 100 provides a reliable estimate of public + private interactions.
 For this reason, we removed all URLs in our dataset with combined interactions below 100.
 Although this reduced our dataset to 19,505 articles, it is important to note that this group of URLs accounted for less than 4\% of public interactions in our dataset.
 Furthermore, we note that the public interaction data for this group still remains reliable.

 Second, the CrowdTangle team informed us that the Facebook Graph API only considers posts with the URL attached to the post (i.e., those displaying a preview of the URL) when counting interaction with the URL, while CrowdTangle's algorithm includes any post containing a linked URL, regardless of attachment status.
-Taking this into account, in our final step toward enhancing interaction data quality, we chose not to rely on the aggregated data from the CrowdTangle extension (which sums the interactions of all posts mentioned in the extension).
-Instead, we examined each post to determine whether the related URL was attached or not, and if so, we included them in the sum of public interactions for that URL.\footnote{The attachment status of all the posts and URLs will be published with the camera-ready version for the interested researchers.} This resulted in a more accurate comparison between combined and public interactions.
+Taking this into account, in our final step toward enhancing interaction data quality, we chose not to rely on the aggregated data from the CrowdTangle extension (which sums up the interactions of all posts mentioned in the extension).
+Instead, we examined each post to determine whether the related URL was attached or not, and if so, we included them in the sum of public interactions for that URL.

+This resulted in a more accurate comparison between combined and public interactions.
 After these processing steps, we had only 455 URLs for which public interactions exceeded combined interactions, which were excluded from our final dataset.
 The primary causes of these discrepancies were beyond the scope of our research to address (e.g., changes in URL, publisher protocol schemes, or different data capturing times as mentioned above).

+{\bf Enhancing the data with additional posts:} Another limitation of the CrowdTangle extension was its restriction to retrieving data for up to 500 posts per URL.
+To address this, we retrieved additional data from CrowdTangle for URLs with over 500 posts in the \textit{public} interaction category.
 While some of the pre- and post-processing steps described above require significant effort, they help ensure an accurate and fair comparison between the public and combined sets in such a way that we can provide conclusive insights into the relative sharing patterns of public vs. private posts.

-{\bf Enhancing the data with additional posts:} Another limitation of the CrowdTangle extension is that it only allows us to retrieve data for up to 500 posts per URL.
-To address this limitation, for the URLs with more than 500 posts in the \textit{public} interaction category, we obtained additional data directly from CrowdTangle.
-However, these URLs constitute only 42 instances in our dataset and will have no significant impact on the reproducibility of our statistical analysis.